christiangoran/Using-Functional-Components-Challenge/my-app/README.md

 ## Key and index

 Always put a key so every element can be identified within the component.
-As far as which element the key goes on, always put the key on the outermost element that will
+As far as which element the key goes on, always put the key on the outermost element that will be repeated.

-be repeated.
+And when using keys as props, do not use the word key since this is used by React.